unknowall/ScePSX/README.md

 ## How to Build
 1. The project is based on .NET 8.0 framework.
 2. SDL declarations are included in the code.
 Place the SDL2 DLL in the build directory.
-3. For OpenGL, install the OpenGL.NET NuGet package (.NET 4.7 framework, may have compatibility issues) or manually add dependencies using OpenGL.dll (.NET 8.0 compiled).
-4. For Vulkan, use the vk NuGet package or manually add dependencies using vk.dll.
+3. For Vulkan, use the vk NuGet package or manually add dependencies using vk.dll.
-5. If using a framework below .NET 8.0, modify the project file manually.
+4. If using a framework below .NET 8.0, modify the project file manually.
-6. Some core code is based on https://github.com/BluestormDNA/ProjectPSX.
+5. Some core code is based on https://github.com/BluestormDNA/ProjectPSX.

 ## How to Contribute 🤝
 We welcome contributions to ScePSX, including code submissions, issue reporting, or documentation improvements.
 Here’s how you can participate: